tryfsharp/tryfsharp-site/tutorials/getting-started.md

 Congratulations, I hope it did not take too long!
 (We did not track that.)

 To end the tutorial with something fun, let's generate random colors.
+Given the following variable:

+    let letters = "0123456789ABCDEF"

 You can use `letters.Substring(10, 1)` to get a one-letter substring starting at offset 10 (which is `"A"` in our example).
 Replace `10` with `rnd.Next(0, 16)` in this expression to get a random hexadecimal value from `0` to `A`!